(this is an in progress snapshot of everything)

 She appears in some of the photographs as a young girl, five or so, and later as an elderly woman in her late seventies.
 I encountered these photographs from the basement of an antiquarian bookstore that sold individual photographs for about a dollar apiece.
 The photographs in the bookshop were categorized by topics: children, animals, old people, vacation, cars.
 The photographs from this British family were strewn over numerous boxes.
 The first image I saw and bought was of this girl as an adult looking down into what I believed to be the eyes of a baby.
 But I could not see the baby’s face.
 I could only see a sliver of the top of the baby’s head.
 I bought it because it was a “mistake.”
 The photographer totally missed the shot.
 It was a “mistake.”
 A mistake that would not be seen in the future of digital image printing when accidental cut off heads of people would not be printed.
 Who other than someone trying to encode photographs with a snapshot aesthetic by recreating a mistake would print a photograph such as this?

 A year later while picking through some of the photographs I came across another photograph composed almost like the other one I had purchased except in this photograph it was an older woman, possibly the grandmother, holding the baby.
 But the baby still had no head.
 After this find, I picked through for over two hours until I until I found each photograph that I believed belonged to the woman’s family.
 These were the kinds of photographs that could be found in most albums from early 20th century.
-There are scenes from from vacations at the beach, domestic life from the interiors of a home, large gatherings at family reunions, the woman and her husband prior to having children or the woman and her husband prior to being parents, and numerous photos taken with their babies or lots of photos taken with their babies.
+There are scenes from from vacations at the beach, domestic life from the interiors of a home, large gatherings at family reunions, the woman and her husband prior to having children or the woman and her husband prior to being parents, lots of photos taken with their babies.
 The babies turn into children.
 The mother of the babies turns from girl-daughter to mother-woman-wife before the eyes of the viewer.
 Her parents start off as a young couple with their offspring and appear later as grandparents.
-The chronology seems muddled here… but so it seems when looking though a mixed up a pile of a photographs featuring a persons life.
+The chronology seems muddled here…but so it seems when looking though a mixed up a pile of a photographs featuring a persons life.